kernel-pwn/kernel-pwn/README.md

 # 💫 About Me:
-Hi, I’m a Computer Science student exploring Python and Cybersecurity<br><br>I enjoy understanding how systems work, writing code, and learning how to secure digital environments.
+Hi, I’m a Computer Science student exploring Cybersecurity<br><br>I enjoy understanding how systems work, writing code, and learning how to secure digital environments.
 I’m currently focused on improving my Python skills with an interest in cybersecurity and problem-solving.

 ## 🌐 Socials: